 Why Joplin Must Fix Its Hunting Sign Zones Before Next Season

-A safety sign / warning to all
+A safety sign warning everyone entering the area

 The Problem: Hunting in Urban Areas With No Posted Signs